 During the year ended June 30, 2021, actual expenditures exceeded budgeted expenditures in the General Fund, in the Education, Justice, Judicial and Legislature functions.
 For the Education function, the Department of Education received additional federal and state funding for State Foundation School Aid and the School Food Service program over budget and expended those funds for allowable program expenditures.
-For the Justice function, the Attorney General and the Department of Public Defense received additional federal funding over budget and expended those funds for allowable program expenditures.
-For the Justice function, the Judget and expended those funds for allowable program expenditures.
-For the Judicial state funding over budget and expended those funds for allowable program expenditures.
-For the Judicial function, the Judicial Branch received additional federal funds and other State funds over budget and expended those funds for allowable program expenditures.
-For the Judicial function, the Judicial branch received additional federal funds and other State funds over budget and expended those funds for allowable program expenditures.
+For the Justice function, the Attorney General and the Department of Public Defense received additional federal funding and expended those funds for allowable program expenditures.
+The Department of Corrections received additional state funding over budget and expended those funds for allowable program expenditures.
 For the Judicial function, the Judicial Branch received additional federal funds and other State funds over budget and expended those funds for allowable purposes.
 For the Legislature, the Legislative Branch received additional state funds over budget and expended those funds for allowable purposes.